Aleksandra Trajković

 Aleksandra Trajković (born 13 October 1975) is a Serbian pianist, Assistant Professor of Piano and Chief of the Piano Department at the University of Priština's Faculty of Arts.

 Education

 Ms. Trajković was born in Kosovska Mitrovica, SAP Kosovo, SFR Yugoslavia and started her early training at the Stevan Mokranjac Music School in Pristina and continued it at the University of Pristina's Faculty of Arts, where she was a student of Professor Dunja Košanin.
 She graduated in 1998, and completed her postgraduate studies at the same university in the class of renowned Professor Marko Savić (2006).
 Additionally, she studied with Arbo Valdma and Dušan Trbojević.

 Performance career

-As a soloist and chamber musician, Aleksandra Trajković has performed throughout Serbia and the former Yugoslavia (Belgrade, Pristina, Skopje, Podgorica, Prizren, Kosovska Mitrovica, Kruševac, Lazarevac, Zvečan, etc.) and won prizes at several competitions, including the Second Prize in Chamber Music at the federal competition in Trstenik (1998).
+As a soloist and chamber musician, Aleksandra Trajković has performed throughout Serbia and the former Yugoslavia (Belgrade, Pristina, Skopje, Podgorica, Prizren, Kosovska Mitrovica, Kruševac, Lazarevac, Zvečan, etc.).

+She has won prizes at several competitions, including the Second Prize in Chamber Music at the federal competition in Trstenik (1998).